 - If there is a mechanical arm to divert water into the fabric softener compartment (instead of a solenoid) it could be jammed (* see below)

-So the most likely cause is that the water valve that flushes softener into the drum is open circuit.
-Not all washing machines have a separate softener valve any more though.
-Some have varying methods of diverting water into the compartment.
 If there is a separate solenoid valve for the fabric softener it should be easy enough to see.
-There will be a separate solenoid with 2 wires and a hose connecting to the soap dispenser close to where the softener dispenser is.
+There will be a separate solenoid with 2 wires and a hose connecting to the soap dispenser to where the softener dispenser is.
 To test a water valve solenoid you need to use a continuity test meter.
+Don’t just assume it is faulty.
+Disconnect the washer from the electricity supply!
+Take off the wires to the valve and see if you get a reading.

 The windings on a solenoid valve are very thin, and very long.
 So there is a high resistance.
 If testing on the wrong setting you could get open circuit with some test meters, even if it is not.
 If unsure, the best method is to take off the wires to all of the solenoid valves (take a photo first) and test them all.
 They should all have the same reading.
 If they are all open circuit but the wash and rinse cycle is still working then clearly the meter you are using is not on the right setting or capable of reading such high resistance readings.